-Though business and bank closures during the COVID-19 pandemic disrupted normal circulation patterns for U.S. coins, as of January 2022 we now have an adequate overall amount of coins in the economy.
+Though business and bank closures during the COVID-19 pandemic disrupted normal circulation patterns for U.S. coins, as of January 2022 we now have an adequate overall number of coins in the economy.

 Personally, I don’t.
 I hate coins.
-They accumulate unloved under the car seats, between the sofa cushions and rattle around in the washing machine if left in pockets.
-They make my wallet bulky, and waste valuable time at the grocery store while people wait for change from their bills.
-Basically, coins are a nuisance.
+They accumulate unloved under the car seats, between the sofa cushions, and rattle around in the washing machine if left in pockets.
+They make my wallet bulky and waste valuable time at the grocery store while people wait for change from their bills.
+Coins are a nuisance.

 I didn’t always dislike change.
 As a kid, I loved to buy penny candy.
-In high school, quarters were a necessary commodity to play pinball or Pac Man.
+In high school, quarters were a necessary commodity to play pinball or Pac-Man.
 In college, I kept a jar on my desk where I threw my loose change, then used it in the soda machine or at the laundromat.
-Ah…the good old days.
+Ahhh – the good old days.